Food Network: Food Network properties in video games

 Red Fly Studio developed a video game for the Wii console in partnership with Food Network called Cook or Be Cooked.
-The game, which was published by Namco Bandai Games and was released on November 3, 2009, simulates real cooking experiences.
+The game, which was published by Namco Bandai Games and was released on November 3rd, 2009, simulates real cooking experiences.
 Players can also try out the recipes featured on the game.
-There is also a video game based on Iron Chef America entitled Iron Chef America: Supreme Cuisine.
-The PC game Cooking Simulator also has extended downloadable content branded with Food Network, including a kitchen which resembles a Food Network competitive cooking show's studio, complete with a studio audience section.
-This simulator was developed by Big Cheese studio and was released on October 24, 2019.
+Other games include Iron Chef America: Supreme Cuisine, based on Iron Chef America and PC game Cooking Simulator, developed by Big Cheese studio and released on October 24th, 2019, which has extended downloadable content branded with Food Network branding, including a kitchen which resembles a Food Network competitive cooking show's studio, complete with a studio audience section.

-International variants
+International variants and languages

 UK and Ireland

 In accordance with an agreement between Scripps and Chellomedia, Food Network programs started to air internationally in the fourth quarter of 2009 in the United Kingdom and then in other markets in early 2010.

 Food Network UK initially launched on the Sky platform as a free-to-air channel, joined by a +1 hour timeshift, taking the channel slots vacated by the closure of Real Estate TV.
 (Following Scripps' acquisition of Travel Channel International, the four channel positions on Sky were reordered to move Food Network up the grid.)
 Food Network and +1 were subsequently also made available on the Freesat satellite platform.

-On terrestrial service Freeview, initially a four-hour primetime evening bloc was acquired, sharing capacity with channels including Create and Craft; subsequently Food Network relocated to its own full-day service, with the four-hour berth used to bring Travel Channel to DTT.
+On terrestrial service Freeview, initially a four-hour primetime evening block was acquired, sharing capacity with channels including Create and Craft; subsequently Food Network relocated to its own full-day service, with the four-hour berth used to bring Travel Channel to DTT.
 (Travel has since itself moved to all-day operation, with the evening hours now absorbed into Create & Craft.)
 Scripps subsequently signed a carriage deal with Virgin Media to bring Food Network and Travel Channel to the cable platform (in Travel's case this was a re-addition following its earlier removal from the cable platform.)

-In September 2019 it was announced that the former UKTV channel Good Food, which Discovery had acquired full control of earlier in the year, would be closed from September 12, 2019, with its content merged into Food Network UK.
+In September 2019, it was announced that UKTV channel Good Food, which Discovery had acquired full control of earlier in the year, would be closed from September 12, 2019; its content merged into Food Network UK.